BestTimesToVisit.com Logo

 Walking

-For exploring specific neighborhoods like Miraflores, Barranco, or the historic center, walking is often the best way to discover hidden gems and soak in the atmosphere.
+For exploring specific neighborhoods like Miraflores, Barranco, or the historic center, walking is an excellent way to soak in the atmosphere and discover hidden gems.
+Many attractions within these districts are within comfortable walking distance of each other.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.